smpetersgithub/AdvancedSQLPuzzles/readme.md

 ## About Me

 Greetings.
 I am Scott Peters, a resident of Austin, TX.
 I am always eager to collaborate with fellow SQL developers.
-I've probably written the word "SELECT" 200,000 times.
+I've probably written the word "SELECT" two-hundred thousand times.
 If you would like to connect, please drop me a line.

 ## Conclusion